ZoeySamples/foobar2000-JScriptPanel3-contributions/fullscreen-widget/README.md

 1. Make sure JScript Panel is installed in foobar2000.
 I have included the download to the component on the root directory.
+2. Download the icons I've provided in the root directory/foobar2000_icons.
+   The images you need for these widgets are in fullscreen_widget and layout_buttons.
-2. Download the icons I've provided, or make your own, and put them in a place you can remember*.
+   Alternatively, you can make your own icons.
+Put these icons in a place you can remember*.
 3. Download images-smaller-art.js from this folder, and place it in this
    folder: